eadesmet/bowlingcoremvc/NOTES.md

     not necessarily logging EVERYONES scores..
     for a tournament feature, i would want everyone who is competing to be a user for teams, it makes sense that they are users too.

+    ended up addinga usersummary page

+}

+5-25
+{

+	trying to think of other features I could add that would improve on what I already have I want to keep it simple, but think of features I would want out of something like this remember, this is MY application.
+At this point, I should only add features that I want.

+	performance option without moving everything to the client side: only score the game when the game is saved. on next click, only update the frames throws when the game is saved, update the framescores

 }